Taunton Elliott Viney: Death and German military funeral

 ‘Lieutenant Taunton Viney with his bi-plane was shot down by us and fell into the sea.
 All efforts were made to save him but he was dead when we reached the machine.
 He is buried …… and was afforded full military honours’.
 They enclosed two large photographs one of the funeral and one of the grave.
 On the grave was an inscription “To our brave enemy”.
 We copied the photographs and enclosed them together with the message to the Headquarters Intelligence Office who will or have forwarded them to the Air Department Admiralty who will send them to you”.

-Viney’'s service record summarizes this information: "A/67580 V. A. Dover 2.6.16:- Killed 21.5.16.
+Viney’'s service record summarises this information: "A/67580 V. A. Dover 2.6.16:- Killed 21.5.16.
 Message dropped at La Panne from a German Aeroplane, that he was picked up in the water off Ostende, and all efforts to restore life were unsuccessful.
 Buried in Ostende – Mariakerke Cemetery".

 The cylinder and the photographs it contained were subsequently delivered to the family.

 Personal items found on Viney’s body at the time of his death were saved and stored in Berlin.
 They were returned to the family by the International Red Cross after the war was over.
 (Cover letter dated 31 December 1920).
 These included his wrist watch, wallet, tie pin, a souvenir bullet and French currency.